 If the lessor, agent or provider fails to give you a written agreement, they are in breach of the Act.
 If you are not given a written agreement the Act will still apply to your tenancy.

-All agreements must include standard terms, such as the name and contact details for each party, the address of the premises, how much rent you pay and any terms of the agreement.
+All agreements must include standard terms, such as the name and contact details for each party, the address of the premises, how much rent you pay, and any terms of the agreement.
+The agreement must also state the date that the rent was last increased for the rental premises, except for public housing, state employee housing, and government funded accommodation where the rent amount is calculated based on the tenant’s income (such as community housing).
 Your lessor or provider must not include any extra terms or clauses in the agreement that contradict what the Act says.

 The RTA provides standard agreement forms.
 The type of agreement that applies to you will depend on the type of accommodation you rent.

-• If you rent rooming accommodation but sign a General Tenancy Agreement you rights will be covered by the parts of the Act that apply to general residential tenancies, which provide stronger protection for tenants, compared to rooming agreements.
+- If you rent rooming accommodation and sign a General Tenancy Agreement your rights will be covered by the parts of the Act that apply to general residential tenancies.

 Starting a tenancy